-The nation’s unemployment rate, which was 4.1 percent in February, hit a 17-year low back in October 2017 and has remained there.
-The future looks even brighter for those working as wind turbine technicians, physical therapists and nurse practitioners, as the renewable energy sector expands and aging Americans need more help maintaining and managing their health.
+The nation’s unemployment rate, which remained at a low 4.1 percent between October 2017 and March 2018, dipped even lower in recent months and is hovering at 3.9 percent as of July 2018.
+The future continues to look bright for those working as wind turbine technicians, physical therapists and nurse practitioners, as the renewable energy sector expands and more aging Americans need help with maintaining their health.

-While not quite extinct yet, there are other industries that are headed for the endangered species list.
-Figures from the Bureau of Labor Statistics show postal clerks, plastics makers, textile manufacturers and others whose jobs are being exported or taken over by technology will have far fewer workers by 2026.
+However, while they’re not quite extinct yet, there are certain industries that are headed for the endangered list.
+Figures from the Bureau of Labor Statistics show that postal clerks, computer operators and other occupations whose work is being outsourced or taken over by technology will have far fewer jobs by 2026.

-Click through to see the list of jobs on the chopping block and prepare by learning which jobs are growing.
+Click through to see a list of 15 jobs on the chopping block, and consider jumping into one of the fastest-growing occupations instead.

 Parking Enforcement Workers

-These workers generally keep to an assigned public parking lot or radius of city streets, looking for parking violators and illegally parked vehicles, and issuing tickets.
-They sometimes patrol on foot, but often times are assigned a vehicle for use.
+These workers generally keep to an assigned public parking lot or a radius of city streets, looking for parking violators and illegally parked vehicles to issue tickets.
+In Los Angeles alone, parking enforcement workers issue approximately 2.5 million citations every year.
+They sometimes patrol on foot but oftentimes are assigned a vehicle for use.

 If you’re worried about losing your job, acquire one of these money-making skills you can learn in less than a year.